alicht/intro-to-express/README.md

 Navigate to `http://localhost:3000` and... boom! goes the dynamite.

-Now this is pretty awesome (isn't it?) but it doesn't really do anything.
-Plus, what if we want to start creating pages instead and render stuff on the page.
+Now this is pretty sweet but it's just a static page.
+Plus, what if we want to start creating pages instead and render stuff on the page?

 # Routing in Express